Plural Nouns in Spanish Grammar

 - el libro → los librosthe book → the books

-If the final letter is a stressed í or ú, then we add -es.
+If the final letter is a stressed í or ú, then we add the plural endings -s or -es.

 - Example: